trustedtowingnm/tow-location-share/README.md

 A WordPress plugin that allows customers to share their GPS location with your towing company.

-If you want to see how this looks go to https://trustedtowingsantafe.com/location to see it in action.
+If you want to see how this looks/works go to https://trustedtowingsantafe.com/location to see it in action.

 ## Features